Estimating Central, Peripheral, and Temporal Visual Contributions to Human Decision Making in Atari Games: Results

 To analyze general human decision-making patterns with respect to the use of focal, peripheral, gaze, and past-state information, we cluster states in the shared six-dimensional model-response space introduced in Sec.~\ref{subsec:approach}, where each dimension is the true-action probability assigned by one model configuration.
 Figure~\ref{fig:cluster_graphs} shows the resulting cluster proportions across games and the mean six-model response profiles used for retrospective interpretation.
 The five cluster proportions are 14.9\%, 17.5\%, 32.5\%, 12.1\%, and 23.0\% overall, but distributions vary strongly between the different games.

-Based on their mean true-action probability profiles, we name the five clusters given the explanations below.
-It shall be noted that these cluster namings are subjective labels to aid interpretation and analysis in this study, acknowledging that a deeper analysis would be required to confirm them as seperate human behavioral modes. \textbf{C3 (Focus decides/ Obvious choice)} and \textbf{C5 (Periphery decides/ Obvious choice)} represent highly predictable modes.
+Based on their mean true-action probability profiles, we name the five clusters as subjective heuristic labels (especially tentative for C1 and C4, silhouettes 0.10 and 0.08). \textbf{C3 (Focus decides/ Obvious choice)} and \textbf{C5 (Periphery decides/ Obvious choice)} represent highly predictable modes.
 C3 exhibits the highest overall accuracy (up to $\sim$95\%) and minimal loss without peripheral data, suggesting foveal-driven, reactive play.
 In contrast, C5 shows a high base accuracy of $\sim$85\% that drops below 40\% when peripheral context is removed, identifying actions that are only obvious when the global game state is known. \textbf{C1 (Complex contextual decision)} and \textbf{C4 (Intent-driven decision)} capture more nuanced strategies.
 C1 maintains a lower base accuracy ($\sim$40\%) with a reliance on peripheral context.
 C4 shows a unique profile where accuracy drops when gaze info is removed but increases when peripheral information is removed, suggesting that foveal focus and internal intent are more critical here than the overall game state.
 Finally, \textbf{C2 (Unpredictable/ Noise)} lies at a $\sim$10\% accuracy, possibly representing momentary unattentiveness or motor jitter.

 Figure~\ref{fig:cluster_silhouette} summarizes cluster separability for the same representation.
 The sampled overall silhouette score is 0.38, which suggests meaningful but not perfectly discrete separation.
 In particular, some clusters appear relatively compact and well separated (mean silhouette of C2 being 0.52 and C3 being 0.59), whereas others are much more diffuse (C1: 0.10 and C4: 0.08).
-The silhouette heatmap in Fig.~\ref{fig:cluster_silhouette} shows that cluster seperability varies substantially across games.
+The silhouette heatmap in Fig.~\ref{fig:cluster_silhouette} shows that cluster separability varies substantially across games.